griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### HISAT 2.0.4
-Describes dependencies for HISAT 2.0.4, used in this course for RNA alignment.
+Describes dependencies and installation for HISAT 2.0.4, used in this course for RNA alignment.
 ```bash
 # start sudo shell
 sudo bash